bsayed/ifcnarcissus/README.md

 # IfcNarcissus
-IfcNarcissus is a port of Narcissus JavaScript engine that support Information Flow Control (IFC for short).
+IfcNarcissus is a port of Narcissus JavaScript Interpreter that support Information Flow Control (IFC for short).
 It is a work in progress.
-More details are coming.
+More details are coming later.